mikehaertl/Codeception/docs/modules/Yii2.md

 ### _getResponseContent

 *hidden API method, expected to be used from Helper classes*

-Returns content of the last response
+Returns the content of the last response.
-Use it in Helpers when you want to retrieve response of request performed by another module.
+Use it in Helpers when you want to retrieve the response of a request performed by another module.

 ```php
 <?php